sparameswaran/nsx-t-gen/docs/static-routing-setup.md

 | PAS-Pool1 | 10.208.40.0/24 |  10.208.40.21 | 10.208.40.254  | Reserving first 20 IPs for Ops Mgr, PAS external facing components.
 Externally exposed PAS Apps would use from the PAS-Pool.
 | PKS-Pool2 | 10.208.50.0/24 |  10.208.50.21 | 10.208.50.254  | Reserving first 20 IPs for PKS Controller, Harbor external facing components.
 Rest can be used by the PKS Clusters.

+Key note: the transient network used for external ips and statically routed via the T0 Router should be in the routable (reachable) from its external clients.

 ### Using Same CIDR for T0 and External IP Pool

-If the T0 Router and the external ip pool need to share the same CIDR, then it requires careful planning to setup the routing of the externally exposed IPs via the T0 Router ip.
+If the T0 Router and the external ip pool need to share the same CIDR and no additional routable network can be used, then it requires careful planning to setup the routing of the externally exposed IPs via the T0 Router ip.
 This is applicable in setups where a /24 CIDR is allotted to the client to use and everything needs to be within that CIDR to be routable or exposed to outside as there can be several such similar setups in a big shared infrastructure.

 Sample Requirement: User allowed to only use a specific CIDR for exposing to outside.
 All IPs need to be in the 10.193.105.28/25 range.
 Things need to be routed via the T0 Router IP : 10.193.105.10.